Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

 **Inputs supported**

-This service supports as input the outputs of other GEP services (i.e. the entries listed when using the “show results”button), provided these are generated in geoTIFF format.
+This service supports as input the outputs of other GEP services (e.g. the entries listed when using the “show results” button in the job info panel), provided these are generated in geoTIFF format.
-The image that is the subject of the map must be passed a Main Map.
+The image that is the subject of the map must be passed as the Input image parameter.

 **Output specifications**

-The service provides the following output products.
+The service provides the following output products:

 +-------------------------------+---------------------------------------------------------------------------------------------------------------+
 | Output – Map - portrait layout 														|